Blog

 Next, remove the nuts holding the toilet bowl to the floor and yank the bowl up.
 Underneath you’ll see a dark hole with thick goo around the rim.
 This is the waste line, the portal to the main sewer or septic field.
 It will smell, so stuff a rag down into it quickly.

 Scrape up the goo - the gummy remnants of the wax ring used to seal the joint between the bowl and the toilet flange.
 Wax rings are the last line of defense in the waste removal system, preventing flushage and odors from exploding out onto the bathroom floor.
 Scientists estimate that the average American family uses their toilet 32.6 times a day, and one could easily believe that the mess smeared on the floor under the old toilet was some dreadful residue of all that hard use.
 But it’s not.
-(Memory and imagination are a plumber’s worst enemies.)
+(Believe me, memory and imagination are a plumber’s worst enemies.)
 Still, there is some danger of sepsis (a potentially life-threatening medical problem) if you accidentally scratch your hand while scraping, since an open wound would create an easy pathway into your blood for toxic bacteria.

 Frankly though, it’s the next step that rarely goes well for me.
 But I’m sure it will for you, and I don’t want to scare you away from this simple home improvement project by talking about every little problem that might occur.